 - Any vaccinations deemed necessary by their physician

 - Attending 3 workshops in the Spring semester at Brown University to prepare for their summer experience

 Interested students are expected to be able to express themselves well in writing and/or multimedia (photography or video).
 Experience in creative writing or media production is a plus, as is prior experience in traveling abroad, especially to developing countries.
 Students must be medically and physically fit for travel to such locations and have a valid passport that is not barred from traveling to the following countries: Rwanda, Cambodia, Myanmar, Indonesia and/or Vietnam.
 Students who have a track record in community engagement activities are preferred.

-We are currently not accepting applications to the Storytelling Abroad Program.
+Applications to the Storytelling Abroad Program are now closed.
 Please check back for updates on the next application cycle.